MeganFuhr/SwearTrek/README.md

 - [ ] Clone the repo
 - [ ] Create a bot in Discord.com/Developers
+- [ ] Add a bot to your account
-- [ ] Add bots and applications.commands to permissions
+- [ ] Add bot and applications.commands to permissions under OAuth
 - [ ] Copy the token
 - [ ] At the root, create a file called .env
   - [ ] add the lines: <br>